linagora/obm-deploy/docs/contributing.md

 Bug Report
 ----------

-To make your lives better, respect following rules before creating a new issue :
+To make our lives better, respect following rules before creating a new issue :

 * Ensure you followed our [installation procedure]
 * Be sure that all dependencies for your role are satisfied (common ?)